Pringled/pyversity/README.md

 | **MSD** (Max Sum of Distances)        | Prefers items that are both relevant and far from *all* previous selections.                   | **O(k · n · d)**          | Use when you want stronger spread, i.e. results that cover a wider range of topics or styles.      |
 | **DPP** (Determinantal Point Process) | Samples diverse yet relevant items using probabilistic “repulsion.”                            | **O(k · n · d + n · k²)** | Ideal when you want to eliminate redundancy or ensure diversity is built-in to selection.  |
 | **COVER** (Facility-Location)         | Ensures selected items collectively represent the full dataset’s structure.                    | **O(k · n²)**             | Great for topic coverage or clustering scenarios, but slower for large `n`. |

+## Why Diversify?

+Traditional retrieval systems rank results purely by relevance (how closely each item matches the query) While effective, this can lead to redundancy: top results often look nearly identical, which can create a poor user experience.

+Diversification techniques like MMR, MSD, COVER, and DPP help balance relevance and variety.
+Each new item is chosen not only because it’s relevant, but also because it adds new information that wasn’t already covered by earlier results.

+This improves exploration, user satisfaction, and coverage across many domains, for example:

+- E-commerce: Show different product styles, not multiple copies of the same black pants.
+- News search: Highlight articles from different outlets or viewpoints.
+- Academic retrieval: Surface papers from different subfields or methods.
+- RAG / LLM contexts: Avoid feeding the model near-duplicate passages.

 ## References